zilishen/documentation/content/nginx/admin-guide/dynamic-modules/opentelemetry.md

 6. Ensure that your package management system is configured to pull packages from the NGINX Plus repository.
 See [Installing NGINX Plus]({{< ref "/nginx/admin-guide/installing-nginx/installing-nginx-plus.md" >}}) for details.

-7. Update the repository information and install the package.
+7. Update the repository information and install the `nginx-plus-module-otel` package.
 In a terminal, run the appropriate command for your operating system.

     For CentOS, Oracle Linux, and RHEL: